davidjamesstone/superviews.js/README.md

 `tmplstr` (required) - The template string.
 `name` - The output function name (will be overridden with a <template> element).
 `argstr` - The output function arguments (will be overridden with a <template> element).
 `mode` - The output format.
-Can be one of ['es6', 'cjs', 'browser'], if any other value is passed the function is exported as a variable with that name.
+Can be one of ['es6', 'cjs', 'browser', 'amd'], if any other value is passed the function is exported as a variable with that name.

 `superviews(tmplstr, name, argstr, mode)`